syncpoint/signal/README.md

 #### Why signals and not streams?

 Streams don't have the notion of a *current value*, which can be queried at any given time.
 Hence we favor the term signal over stream.
 Signals (think of digital logic circuits), have discrete values which can and usually do vary over time.
 Also, we *link* one or more input signals to one output signal `const AND = link((a, b) => a && b, [a, b])`.
+In addition, signals have no buffering nor back-pressure handling.

 #### Miscellaneous Operators